-Managed by Faruk ul Islam and based in Dhaka, the Bangladesh team work closely with the Practical Action staff delivering programmes on the ground.
+Managed by Hasin Jahan and based in Dhaka, the Bangladesh team work closely with the Practical Action staff delivering programmes on the ground.
 Our main initiatives are:

 Practical Action’s East Africa Office is based in Nairobi, Kenya.
 Our knowledge work there has been long respected ever since we established our resource centre more than 20 years ago.
 Over the years we have tried many innovative approaches to knowledge sharing in Kenya and beyond, including the following:

 Kenya National Library Service: A key partnership is with the Kenya National Library Service.
 We worked with them originally in Mandera and more latterly in the creation of a community library in the Kibera informal settlement, on the fringes on Nairobi.
 This last initiative was funded by the Alistair Berkley Trust.
 It is a very interesting pilot to look at how knowledge needs in an urban area may vary significantly from those in rural areas.

 In Nepal, Practical Answers works very closely with a partner called READ Global.
 READ have funded the creation of more than 60 community learning and resource centres.
 Each centre is self-sustaining and has a local management committee.

 Practical Action has placed a knowledge broker into about 20 of these centres.
 The knowledge brokers provide an outreach service – going out from the libraries to some of the poorest and least well connected communities.
 Once there, they facilitate open discussions around the daily challenges that people face.